qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - great use
 - it works great
 - great one
-- its great email tbsp
+- its great email app
 - email is so great
 - great app very useful
 - more options for assistant would be great great app
 - this app works great for me
-- its great tbsp
 - it is working great
 - great would be
 - its great at mail
-- great no tbsp
+- great no problems
 - great app for all my emails very useful
 - great app useful
 - great mail app great user interface great features